-At every homeschool conference my husband finds books of interest that really have nothing to do with our curriculum, but are just “good reads.”
-Rather than shelve them and thus, forget about them, we randomly leave a few out here and there.
-My favorite place to leave books out is the dining room table.
+My favorite place to leave books laying around is the dining room table.
 Anything I want the kids to read without me forcing them to read it, goes in the middle of the dining room table.
 They will see it and they will read it.
 Not because anyone “told” them to, but because it is there and it looks interesting.
+This happens most often right before school starts.
+I call people to the table, and as we are waiting for the stragglers, the children who are already there pick up a book and start reading, or at the very least, begin looking at the photographs or illustrations.

 I leave everything from newspaper clippings and magazine articles to unit study books and juvenile fiction just laying around all over the place.
+And guess what?!
+My kids are avid readers because of it!

 - the end table